-Livestock waste removal was the next topic, and it was the longest discussion of the evening.
+Livestock waste removal was the next topic discussed.
 Michael O'Dell stated that the Village has been working with the owner of the Ag transshipment site on 50th Street to improve the current operation.
-The South Florida Water Management District has inspected the site, and they did not issue a violation to the owner of the operation.
+The South Florida Water Management District had inspected the site, and they did not issue a violation to the owner of the operation.
 O'Dell then explained to the committee that the Florida Department of Environmental Protection is currently debating whether to consider the manure a solid waste or an agricultural byproduct.
 Arellano made the comment that a new Ag transshipment site should be opened in a better location in the Village.
 Other members of the committee believed that this would be challenging, as there are few areas left in the Village where an operation like this could be placed without being controversial.
 Glen Fleischer proposed that a new Ag transshipment site could be opened near the fairgrounds, but Robert Bushey responded by saying he didn't believe the County would be okay with that.